 The advertised monthly rate represents just one component of your total internet cost.
 CenturyLink (Quantum Fiber) starts at $30/mo, while Xfinity begins at $25/mo.
 However, understanding the complete cost structure requires examining promotional periods, price increases, equipment fees, and installation charges.

 Xfinity offers a more attractive entry price at $25/mo, $5 below CenturyLink (Quantum Fiber)'s $30/mo.
 This translates to $60 in potential first-year savings.
-Remember that promotional pricing eventually expires, so verify how long the introductory rate lasts and what the regular price will be after the promotional period ends.
+Remember that promotional pricing eventually expires, so verify how long the introductory rate lasts.
+What the regular price will be after the promotional period ends.

 Installation and activation fees can add $50-100 to your first month's bill, though many providers waive these costs during promotional periods.
 Equipment rental fees for modems and routers typically range from $10-15 monthly, adding $120-180 annually to your internet costs.
 Purchasing your own compatible equipment can eliminate this recurring expense and pay for itself within the first year.